 What is the most important factor when choosing an approved food supplier?

-A good supplier will give you total transparency and a guarantee that their products meet the highest hygiene and safety standards, such as those of the following standards: International Food Standard (IFS): they are in charge of regulating audits, verifying suppliers, logistics and safety.
+A good supplier will give you total transparency and guarantee that their products comply with the highest standards of hygiene and safety, such as those of the following regulations: International Food Standard (IFS): responsible for regulating audits, verifying suppliers, logistics, and safety.

 How to choose cod?

-Characteristics of premium quality cod A superior cod has a uniform ivory color, without yellowish spots or brownish areas that indicate lipid oxidation.
-The surface should have a natural pearly appearance, free from excessive salt crystallization or foreign matter.
+Characteristics of premium quality cod Superior cod presents a uniform ivory color, without yellowish spots or brownish areas that reveal lipid oxidation.
+The surface should exhibit a natural pearlescent appearance, free of excessive salt crystallizations or foreign adhesions.

 What suppliers does a restaurant need?

 Raw material suppliers.
 Equipment suppliers.
-Suppliers of furniture and accessories.
+Furniture and accessories suppliers.
 Service providers.